Richard B. Mather: Life and career

 In early 2009, the group switched its focus from reading and translating Chinese to working on getting Mather's biography of his father, William Arnot Mather, and his own autobiography published as a single-volume memoir.
 The short biography of Mather from that family memoir, "William Arnot Mather, American Missionary to China and Richard Burroughs Mather, Professor of Chinese: The Biography and Autobiography of a Father and a Son," is as follows: "Richard B. Mather, an ordained Presbyterian minister and a professor emeritus of Chinese language and literature at the University of Minnesota-Twin Cities, is a world-renowned specialist of the Chinese Six Dynasties period (220-589).
 As the author of several noteworthy books, he is especially well-known for his monumental English translation of the Chinese classic, "Shih-shuo Hsin-yü," by Liu I-ch'ing (403-444).
 He and Virginia, his wife of 71 years, reside in Falcon Heights, Minnesota."

-The Princeton Alumni Weekly (July 15, 2009 - Volume 109, Number 16) featured a short article by Stephen Dittmann about Richard B. Mather that mentions Professor Mather's final book ("William Arnot Mather, American Missionary to China and Richard Burroughs Mather, Professor of Chinese") and provides several paragraphs of biographical information on Professor Mather.
+The Princeton Alumni Weekly (Note: July 15, 2009 - Volume 109, Number 16) featured a short article by Stephen Dittmann about Richard B. Mather that mentions Professor Mather's final book (Note: "William Arnot Mather, American Missionary to China and Richard Burroughs Mather, Professor of Chinese") and provides several paragraphs of biographical information on Professor Mather.
 Professor Mather was a Princeton graduate of 1935.
-A memorial to Richard B. Mather was also published in the Princeton Alumni Weekly (December 2, 2015 - Volume 116, Number 5) that provides a black & white graduation picture and a brief biography.
+A memorial to Richard B. Mather was also published in the Princeton Alumni Weekly (Note: December 2, 2015 - Volume 116, Number 5) that provides a black & white graduation picture and a brief biography.

-Mather is best known for his monumental translation of the early medieval Chinese prose collection, "Shih-shuo Hsin-yü: A New Account of Tales of the World" (published title in Wade–Giles); "Shìshuō xīnyǔ" (title in modern Pinyin); 世說新語 (title in Chinese characters).
+Mather is best known for his monumental translation of the early medieval Chinese prose collection, "Shih-shuo Hsin-yü: A New Account of Tales of the World" (Note: Published title in Wade–Giles.
+Title in modern Hanyu Pinyin: "Shìshuō xīnyǔ"; title in traditional Chinese characters: 世說新語.)